Barbie Ferreira

-Barbara "Barbie" Seppe Ferreira (/pt-br/; born December 14, 1996) is an American actress and model.
-She is best known for her role as Kat Hernandez in the HBO series Euphoria (2019–2022).
+Barbara Seppe Ferreira (/pt-br/; born December 14, 1996) is an American actress and model.
+She is best known for her role as Kat Hernandez in the HBO series Euphoria.

 Early life

-Ferreira was born in East Harlem in New York City.
-She spent her early years in the New York City borough of Queens and later moved to Maywood, New Jersey.
-She attended Hackensack High School.
-Ferreira is of Brazilian descent, and was raised by her mother, aunt and grandmother.
-Her mother and aunt work as chefs.
+Ferreira was born on December 14, 1996, in Spanish Harlem, Manhattan, in New York City.
+She spent her early years in Queens, and later moved to Maywood, New Jersey.
+She is of Brazilian descent, and was raised by her mother, aunt, and grandmother.
+Her mother and aunt are chefs.
+Ferreira has said she was raised "kind of Catholic, kind of not.
+'New York Catholic,' as my friend calls it—it's where you go to church sometimes, but we don't adhere to a lot of the rules."
+She attended Hackensack High School in Hackensack, New Jersey.

 Ferreira previously ran a Tumblr account under the handle @barbienox.

 Career

 Modeling

 As a teenager, Ferreira began her career by sending her plus-sized modeling photos to an American Apparel open casting call.
 She has since modeled for brands including Aerie, Adidas, Asos, Forever 21, H&M, Missguided, and Target.
 Unretouched photos and a video interview from Ferreira's Aerie campaign went viral in 2016.
-Later that year, Time named her among its 2016 "30 Most Influential Teens" list.
+Later that year, Time included her on its "30 Most Influential Teens" list.

 Acting

-Ferreira starred in How to Behave, a 10-episode Vice web series about etiquette.
-For this she won a Webby Award for Best Web Personality/Host.
+Ferreira starred in How to Behave, a 10-episode Vice web series about etiquette, for which she won a Webby Award for Best Web Personality/Host.
 She also starred in the Teen Vogue web series Body Party, about body positivity.

-In addition, Ferreira played Ella in two episodes of the HBO series Divorce and was among the ensemble stars of the HBO series Euphoria in its first two seasons (2019–2022), playing high-schooler Kat.
-She made her film debut in Unpregnant (2020) opposite Haley Lu Richardson for HBO Max and had a small role in Jordan Peele's Nope, released in July 2022.
+Ferreira played Ella in two episodes of the HBO series Divorce and was among the ensemble stars of the HBO series Euphoria in its first two seasons (2019–2022), playing high-schooler Kat.
+She made her film debut in Unpregnant (2020) for HBO Max and had a small role in Jordan Peele's Nope (2022).

-In August 2022, Ferreira announced she would not return to Euphoria for its third season due to alleged disagreements with series creator Sam Levinson.
-In a 2023 interview with podcast Armchair Expert, Ferreira countered those alleged rumors, stating that they were pulled out of "thin air."
+In August 2022, Ferreira announced she would not return to Euphoria for its third season.
+It was rumored that this was because she had disagreements with series creator Sam Levinson, but in a 2023 interview, Ferreira denied that, saying the rumors were pulled out of "thin air".